A Mother’s Sacrifice

 Darcy’s lips thinned.
 His father had been adamant that no one outside of the family, except those involved in the search, knew of the disappearance of his wife and daughter.
 He did not want the authority involved or give out any reward.
 He did not want Mrs. Darcy and Georgiana to be in any danger.
 He would rather conduct the search through his trusted source.
 Of course, Darcy understood that servants talked.
 But after his father had threatened anyone in Pemberley assisting with Lady Anne’s disappearance or who covered for it to be punished, Darcy thought this would not be talked about.
 Darcy was not sure if his father’s decision was wise but he did not tolerate servants’ gossips either.
 But to have the two most senior of the servants, the two long serving housekeepers to be talking about this, Darcy either had to accept that they did it with good intention or dismissed them.
 He would not like to dismiss the two most trusted servants in the Darcy family, especially in such a time.
 He nodded his head curtly and said, “Yes, pray continue.”

 Mrs. Wallis sighed with relief.
-“This morning three servants, one male and two female, from the Gardiner’s warehouse.
+“This morning three servants, one male and two female, came from the Gardiner’s warehouse.
 They delivered some natural ointment, herbs and wine.
 I could see that one of the women was no servant, despite she dressed as such.
 She had been chatting with the maids when I came upon them.
 I caught the tail of the conversation.
 She seemed to be asking if you are engaged to Miss de Bourgh.”

 Darcy frowned with disgust.
 Another fortune hunter!

 “She promptly left afterwards but I have questioned the maids in detail.
 The young woman didn’t say how she knows about the Darcy family, Miss de Bourgh.
-But the maid is sure that the young woman is very concern if sir, you are a dutiful son.”
+But the maid is sure that the young woman is very concerned, if sir, you are a dutiful son.”

 “A dutiful son?”
 Darcy’s frown deepened.
 When Mrs. Wallis first started the explanation, he thought the woman in disguise was a servant of some scheming society mothers.
 She was sent here to see how Fitzwilliam Darcy could be captured.
 But why would anyone want to know if he was a good son?